N1vn0vem8er/checkersgame/README.md

 # Checkers Game

 A checkers game implemented in C++ using the Raylib library.
-This project offers classic gameplay against a computer opponent in a graphical window.
+This project offers classic gameplay against a computer opponent or other player in a graphical window.

 ## Features

 - Fully playable classic checkers on an 8x8 board.
-- Computer opponent.
+- Play against computer opponent or other player.
 - Dynamically resizable game window.
 - Highlighting of available moves.